ambitiousfew/goll/readme.md

 * Supports simple chaining of multiple prompts.
 * Customize the model for each step in chain.
 * Print and log each response with metrics such as tokens per second.
-* Support for structured/JSON output
+* Support for structured/JSON output.

 ## Prereqs